-- Using the OneSchool Personalised Learning record. - Using the OneSchool Student Plan Support Provision functionality to create a support plan (or attach a support plan that is created on a word template). - Creating a school-based planning template that records differentiation and reasonable adjustments that occur throughout a unit. - Using the OneSchool Class Dashboard (and Student Notes) functionality to record class groupings and individualised support and reasonable adjustments.
+- Using the OneSchool Personalised Learning record. - Using the OneSchool Student Plan Support Provision functionality to create a support plan (or attach a support plan that is created on a word template). - Creating a school-based planning template that records differentiation and reasonable adjustments that occur throughout a unit. - Using the OneSchool Class Dashboard (and Student Notes) functionality to record class groupings and individualised support and reasonable adjustments. - Working with the student, their family and medical professionals to apply for AARA's (Access Arrangements and Reasonable Adjustments) for assessment where necessary.

-The student (if appropriate) and the parents/caregivers would be consulted and involved in the decisionmaking process regarding the reasonable adjustments being provided.
+The student (if appropriate) and the parents/caregivers would be consulted and involved in the decision-making process regarding the reasonable adjustments being provided.
 Recording the adjustments being made in OneSchool for a student, allows easy sharing of this information with parents/caregivers.